 BRECON FESTIVAL BALLET WELCOMES YOU

-Following the disruption of the Covid pandemic, which saw the cancellation of our 2020 Christmas performances, we are delighted to be back on stage at Theatr Brycheiniog in December 2021.
-This year, in line with Welsh government guidance, we are presenting “Christmas Treats from the Nutcracker”, featuring your favourite highlights from the famous ballet together with excerpts from other ballets… and a few surprises thrown in!
+Following the disruption of the Covid pandemic, which saw the cancellation of our 2020 Christmas performances, we were delighted to be back on stage at Theatr Brycheiniog in December 2021, with our adapted performances of “Christmas Treats from the Nutcracker”, which featured highlights from the famous ballet together with excerpts from other ballets and a few surprises!

-Talented local children and apprentices will again take part, performing alongside our 15 professional dancers, and the performance will also feature our new, short ballet “Plea”, which was created by artistic director, Katy Sinnadurai, in 2020, to express the frustration and loneliness of the lockdowns.
+Talented local children and apprentices again took part, performing alongside our 15 professional dancers, and the performance also featured our new, short ballet “Plea”, which was created by artistic director, Katy Sinnadurai, in 2020, to express the frustration and loneliness of the lockdowns.

 If you wish to support our charity, please follow the link **HERE**...

-or you may be interested in joining our “Friends of Brecon Festival Ballet” scheme.
+or you may be interested in joining our 2022 “Friends of Brecon Festival Ballet” scheme by clicking the box below.

 The Nutcracker is probably the world’s most popular ballet – performed to packed houses all over the globe each Christmas.
 The ballet is a winning combination of Tchaikovsky’s beautiful music featuring famous and very familiar tunes, and a magical story involving a Christmas party, a journey through the Christmas Wood and a feast of iconic dances in the Kingdom of Sweets, ruled over by the Sugar Plum Fairy.